ironbar/arc25/docs/03_State_of_the_art.md

 with their scores.

 This method shows how we can use search with LLMs to discover new solutions to problems.
-The main difference with ARC is that Alphaevolve requires a continuous metric (f.e. execution time, memory usage...) and on ARC we have sparse rewards.
+The main difference with ARC is that AlphaEvolve requires a continuous metric (f.e. execution time, memory usage...) and on ARC we have sparse rewards.
+AlphaEvolve requires the continuous metric to be able to evolve the population (they used an island-based method).

+Finally they use multiple prompts to increase diversity in the responses.

 ## Reasoning, code and RL